Testosterone

 Before using testosterone treatment for women

-Before you try testosterone treatment, it is important to rule out other possible causes of your symptoms.
+If you decide to use testosterone supplementation regardless, it is important to first rule out other possible causes of your symptoms.
+Usually your symptoms will be caused by other factors.
 This requires an extensive examination by a trained medical practitioner.
 A pap smear, serum thyroid stimulating hormone TSH), and full blood examination including iron should be obtained.
-Issues to discuss include alternative treatments for sexual dysfunction, lack of vaginal lubrication or muscle tone, or incontinence.
-Conditions such as iron deficiency, breast lumps, low bone density, depression, abnormal bleeding, diabetes, thyroid or adrenal disease need to be investigated before using testosterone.
+Issues to discuss include alternative treatments for sexual dysfunction, lack of vaginal lubrication or muscle tone, etc. Conditions such as iron deficiency, breast lumps, low bone density, depression, abnormal bleeding, diabetes, thyroid or adrenal disease need to be investigated before using testosterone.

 Testosterone replacement therapy (TRT) for women